Skip to main content

 0.062 mg/m3

 Yes, Northern Ireland will be bound by EU law.
 Under the Windsor Framework (modification to the Northern Ireland Protocol, signed in February 2023), Northern Ireland continues to align with relevant EU product safety and environmental regulations, including REACH.
-This means the new E05 formaldehyde restriction will apply from August 2026.
+This means the new E05 formaldehyde restriction will apply in Northern Ireland from August 2026.

 There can be fines, which can vary depending on severity.
 The individual EU Member State can include criminal charges, but generally a fine would be issued.
 Each Member State will appoint a Competent Authority and may carry out market surveillance inspections.